-Every year since 2017, our ever-growing network of Equinix Impact activists (employees who have coordinated past volunteer events) have organized beach, river and lake clean-ups around the world in partnership with the Ocean Conservancy’s CleanSwell app, which allows volunteers to track and submit beach cleanup information to a global database of ocean trash data.
+Our ever-growing network of Equinix Impact activists (employees who have coordinated past volunteer events) have organized beach, river and lake clean-ups around the world in partnership with the Ocean Conservancy’s CleanSwell app, which allows volunteers to track and submit beach cleanup information to a global database of ocean trash data.
 The Ocean Conservancy is a nonprofit environmental advocacy group that creates science-based solutions to maintain a healthy ocean that can sustain the wildlife and communities that depend on it.
 Our volunteer campaign was built upon Equinix’s existing relationship with the Ocean Conservancy, which began with a $15,000 Equinix Impact grant to support the development of the CleanSwell app in 2016.

 In celebration of Earth Day 2019, employees from Redwood City, Rio de Janeiro and Madrid (just to name a few locations) organized local clean-ups.
 Building off their Earth Day efforts in past years, employees in Madrid have continued to partner with the local Red Cross to raise awareness about protecting the environment and participate in cleanups of parks and other outdoor space.

 In total in 2019, Equinix employees dedicated nearly 5,000 volunteer hours to environmental causes.
 Through Equinix’s Dollars for Doers program, all volunteers are eligible to earn $20 per hour (or the local currency equivalent) to donate to the charity of their choice.
 These funds, plus donations made by Equinix employees and contributions from the Equinix matching gifts program, added up to more than $350,000 in contributions to environmental causes in 2019.